 As a photographer, Karen Davis works in the space between documentary and fine art photography, chronicling family and their social milieu.
 Her prints and artist books are in collections of the Samuel Dorsky Museum/ Center for Photography Woodstock (CPW) Collection, SUNY New Paltz NY; Lishui Museum of Photography, Lishui, China; Artist Book Collection, Houghton Rare Books Library, Harvard University; and featured in a permanent installation at MASS MoCA, North Adams MA.
-She is the 2009 recipient of CPW’s Artist Fellowship Award.
+She is the 2009 recipient of CPW’s Artist Fellowship Award and a 2018 Critical Mass Finalist.

 Visit her artist site YesThatKarenDavis